jsalonen/JCR-1541-II-1/README.md

 ## License and Credits

-This project builds on top of the following works:
+**This project is provided "as is", without warranty of any kind.**

+The project includes adaptations of licensed works as follows:

 - Case is adapted from [Pi1541-II Case](https://www.thingiverse.com/thing:3127040), by [chrisjh](https://www.thingiverse.com/chrisjh).
 Licensed under [Creative Commons - Attribution](https://creativecommons.org/licenses/by/3.0/).
-- RetroPie-OLED.
-Licensed under GNU General Public License v3.0.
+- RetroPie OLED library is based on [RetroPie-OLED](https://github.com/losernator/RetroPie-OLED) by Duritz, losernator, RiNa, Yanubis, 까먹구, et al. Licensed under GNU General Public License v3.0.